RobStarek/mda-tomo/experiment/2023_08_31_selfcalib_final/data_and_analysis/data_annotation.md

     * calibration data for waveplates 1, 2, 5, 6
     * it is organized the same way as `wp_3_4_13_14_cal8qwp.h5`
     * Here we added 90 degrees f0r angular calibration of quarter-wave plates.
-    * It turns out that when we get the fast/slow axis in the disagreement with the model, the calibration fail.
+    * It turns out that when we get the fast/slow axis in the disagreement with the model, the calibration fails.
     * This is demonstrated in `wp_1_2_5_6_check_8_90.h5`, where calibrated results are worse than the reference.

 * `wp_1_2_5_6_cal8_0.h5` -